SwedbankPay/developer.swedbankpay.com/checkout/payment-menu.md

 That script will then load the Seamless View for the Payment Menu.
 We will look into how to hook that up next.

+{% include alert.html type="neutral" icon="info" body=" `orderReference` must
+be sent as a part of the `POST` request to `paymentorders` and must represent the order ID of the webshop or merchant website." %}

 ## Payment Menu Front End

 To load the payment menu from the JavaScript URL obtained in the back end API